jamerfort/iris-easybot/README.md

   /// Display: EasyBot uses 'Display' whenever it needs to display this fuction.
   /// Keywords: The 'Keywords' lines are used to index/embed this method.
   /// Keywords: 'Keywords' are used by EasyBot to find the user's desired action.
-  /// Keywords: You can havkje multiple 'Keywords' lines.
+  /// Keywords: You can have multiple 'Keywords' lines.
 They will be joined together to index/embed.
   Method MethodName(ByRef prompt As easybot.core.Prompt, ByRef response As easybot.core.ShellResponse)
   ```